-As an entrepreneur, you’ll have no trouble coming up with your big business idea.
+As an entrepreneur, coming up with BIG IDEAS is easy.
 However, putting that idea on paper to determine it’s viability in the business world is a different matter.
-Most go-getters like you don’t want to stop on their way to success.
-You want to start making money and solving the world’s problems immediately.
-But just because you have the personality of a business owner doesn’t mean you’re ready to be one.
-Therefore, I have listed 10 essential questions for you to answer before starting your business.
+Most go-getters don’t really like to stop when they’re on their way to success.
+But the path to success requires patience and discipline.
+Simply having the personality traits of a business owner doesn’t mean you’re ready to be one.
+Therefore, I have listed ten essential questions for you to answer before starting your business.

 When I think about starting a business, I often think about going on a vacation.
 I know, you’re probably thinking, “Uh, Justin, that’s the opposite of starting a business,” but hear me out.
 Once I decide it’s time for a vacation, I have to do some planning to make the trip successful.
 Obviously, I don’t want to get in my car and start driving without a destination in mind.
 If I know I want to visit Oregon, I wouldn’t get in my car in Knoxville and just drive West, either.
 I have to have some direction from a map or a GPS to know where I’m going and how to get there.
-Before I can begin my vacation, I have to answer some questions like the following ones:
+Before I can begin my vacation, I have to answer the following questions:

-By answering those questions and/or others, I develop an itinerary for my vacation.
+By answering these questions or some variation of them, I develop an itinerary for my vacation.
 I have a destination in mind.
 Depending on whether I want to take the scenic route or the quickest route, I can now chart a course to get to my destination.
 Additionally, I’ll know how many people will be coming with me so I know what kind of vehicle I need and how much food I’ll need along the way.
 If the trip takes me multiple days, I’ll be able to make overnight lodging reservations with friends or at hotels.
 And most importantly, because I’ve taken the time to write down all of this information, I’ll be able to create a realistic, workable plan and budget.

-Putting the answers to those 10 essential questions on paper doesn’t sound so hard, does it?
+Putting the answers to those ten essential questions on paper doesn’t sound so hard, does it?
 No, it doesn’t.
 It’s not hard.
-And friends, when you write down the answers, you’ve already written parts of a start-up business plan!
+And folks, when you write down the answers, you’ve already written parts of a start-up business plan!
 It’s almost that easy.
-A properly designed start-up business plan is no more than an official statement of the company’s objectives, the reason why those objectives are viable, and the strategies you’ll use to successfully obtain those objectives.
+A properly designed start-up business plan is no more than an official statement of the company’s objectives, the reason those objectives are viable, and the strategies you’ll use to successfully obtain them.

 But why do you need to write a start-up business plan?
 Why can’t you just start working in your business once you have a BIG IDEA?
-Well, I often say that working “in” your business is not the same thing as working “on” your business.
-Anyone can work in a business, but it takes a real entrepreneur to work on his business.
+Well, I often say that “working in your business is not the same thing as working on your business.”
+Anyone can work in a business, but it takes a real entrepreneur to work on their business.
 Taking the time to write a start-up plan for your business helps you in many ways and studies have shown that you’re far more likely to accomplish goals that you’ve put into writing.

 Let’s say you’re reviewing the marketing section of your business plan.
-Your objective is to sell 20,000 widgets in 6 months.
+Your objective is to sell 20,000 widgets in six months.
 However, you have one salesperson in one region.
 Most likely, one salesperson will not be able to reach your goal.
-By reviewing everything at one time, you can identify weaknesses in your infrastructure and strengthen them before they become problems.
+By reviewing everything at one time, you can identify weaknesses in your infrastructure, strengthening them before they become problems.
 You can say, “You know what?
-There’s no way I’m going to sell 20,000 widgets in 6 months with one sales guy.
+There’s no way I’m going to sell 20,000 widgets in six months with one sales guy.
 There’s no way.
 I’m going to need more salespeople.”

 Imagine that I wanted to take that trip to Oregon and just started driving West.
-I just drove and drove and drove without ever forecasting where I’m heading hourly or daily.
+Just driving and driving without ever forecasting where I’m heading, hourly, or even daily.
 With my luck, I’d end up in Kalamazoo, Michigan.
-That’s not the direction I was heading; it’s North!
+That’s not the direction I wanted to go; it’s North!
 Similarly, if I just jump into running my business without forecasting stops along the way or mapping out directions, It’s very unlikely that I would ever get where I want to go.

-Last, writing down a business itinerary allows our loved ones and business partners to buy into our vision.
+Finally, writing down a business itinerary allows our loved ones and business partners to buy into our vision.
 It lets them come alongside us and help us reach our business objectives.
-Maybe board members need to see details of your vision, or maybe a lender needs this information to approve you for an initial loan.
+Maybe board members need to see the details of your vision, or perhaps, a lender needs this information to approve you for an initial loan.

 Writing out a start-up business plan never hurts a business owner.
 In my experience, it only serves to help the business and the business owner. – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet

 Friends, being an entrepreneur can be lonely.
 No one else can share your burden when you leave at the end of the day.
-For that reason, you need your spouse, or your partner, to buy-in on your dream more than anyone else.
-That one person has to understand your BIG IDEA so that she or he can be your biggest cheerleader.
-If for no other reason, write out a plan for your mate.
+For that reason, you need your spouse, or your partner, to buy-in to your dream more than anyone else.
+That one person has to understand your BIG IDEA so that they can be your biggest cheerleader.
+If for no other reason, write out a plan for your spouse or partner.

 So before you start “driving” toward an unknown destination, think about what I’ve just said.
 Make some time to write down a start-up business plan.
 Think of it as an investment in your future.
 In my experience, the process never hurts; it only serves to help the business and the business owner.

 Until then, remember that life is fun.
 Life is hard.
 Business is extremely complicated, but money doesn’t have to be.
 Let’s continue to make our lives, at least, financially simple.